patrickkunka/easydropdown/README.md

 </body>
 ```

 This will attach the `easydropdown` factory function to the `window` as a global.
-If you require AMD support for RequireJS, this bundle may be also be directly imported for that purpose.

 ## Usage